graphia-app/graphia-app.github.io/guide/section2/2_first_start_up.md

 There are two graph visualisation modes.
 Overview Mode provides a view of the entire graph and all its components.
 Component Mode provides a focused view on a particular graph component or a node within it.
 For example there are two components contained within London Transport graph, one is the London tube map, the second is the Riverbus network.
 These are displayed as separate components in overview mode as they are not connected to each other.

 ![]({{ site.baseurl }}/guide/assets/s2-5.png)
-_Overview mode on the left.
+<div class="caption">Overview mode on the left.
 Component mode on the right, focused on a particular component.
-To move between components click on the arrows on the left and right of the screen and to return to overview mode click on the icon on the bottom of the screen (red oval)._
+To move between components click on the arrows on the left and right of the screen and to return to overview mode click on the icon on the bottom of the screen (red oval).</div>

 You can interact with nodes by clicking on them with your mouse: